This post may contain affiliate links. Please see our disclosure policy.

 This recipe was made using the 5.8 qt basket style Cosori Air Fryer.
 If you’re using a different air fryer, you may need to adjust your cooking time accordingly.
 Smaller wings will cook faster than larger wings.

 Place leftover beings in an airtight container in the refrigerator for up to 3 days.
-To reheat the wings, place them in the preheated air fryer and air fryer at 380 degrees Fahrenheit for 2 minutes, or until heated through.
+To reheat the wings, preheat the air fryer to 400°F (200°C) for 4 minutes, then place the wings in the preheated air fryer and air fry at 400°F (200°C) for 2 minutes, or until heated through.
 It is best to eat wings fresh on the day you cook them.

 Nutrition